 If you can't do your job, get out of the way.

-And if you can't organize and and literally create a coalition of your team that is inspiring, that's actually designed to help people, then what's the point of winning an election?
+And if you can't organize and literally create a coalition of your team that is inspiring, that's actually designed to help people, then what's the point of winning an election?

 I don't even know if you're a registered Republican.

-There is there are there's two kinds of Republicans.
+There's two kinds of Republicans.

-Romney Republicans, the old old school George H. W. Bush kind of uh they give they tip the head to Reagan, but they're really George H. W. Bush uh kind of legislators, they like to legislate from the mill.
+There are the traditional McConnell, Ryan, et cetera, Romney Republicans, the old school George H.W.
+Bush kind of, they tip the hat to Reagan, but they're really George H.W.
+Bush kind of legislators.

-Then you got the freedom caucus, which is the hard right wing.
+Then you got the Freedom Caucus, which is the hard right wing.

 The hard right wing deserted President Trump during Obama case.

-They they saved the bill in the House, and I know because I was on the phone with all of them.
+And I know because I was on the phone with all of them.

 I was on those conversations.